status-im/nim-faststreams/README.md

 Please note that `stream.getOutput` is an example of such a function.

-Pipelnes can be created with the `cretePipeline` API or executed in place with `executePipeline`.
+Pipelnes executed in place with `executePipeline` API.
 If the first input source is async, then the whole pipeline with be executing asynchronously which can result in a much lower memory usage.

 The pipeline transformation steps are usually employing the `fsMultiSync` pragma to make them usable in both synchronous and asynchronous scenarios.